 Dr. Jeffrey Baumann, one of the most experienced cataract surgeons in the nation, has taught cataract surgery with implants to ophthalmology residents.

-Dr. Jeffrey Baumann was named principal investigator and was one of only four physicians in the United States selected to participate in a clinical trail of a new astigmatism-correcting intraocular lens implant.
+Dr. Jeffrey Baumann was named principal investigator and was one of only four physicians in the United States selected to participate in a clinical trial of a new astigmatism-correcting intraocular lens implant.

 Dr. Gregory Panzo was the first physician in Central Florida to safely reduce inner eye pressure in patients with certain types of glaucoma by using selective laser trabeculoplasty (SLT).